Blue Flyer

 Blue Flyer (formerly Zipper Dipper and Warburtons Milk Roll-A-Coaster) is a wooden roller coaster in the Nickelodeon Land section of Pleasure Beach Resort (better known as Blackpool Pleasure Beach) in Blackpool, England.
-It is believed to have been built by Charles Paige, with assistance from Harry Traver.
-Blue Flyer is an ACE Coaster Classic.
+It is believed to have been built by Charles Paige with assistance from Harry Traver.
+American Coaster Enthusiasts awarded the historic coaster its ACE Coaster Classic designation.
 Additionally, the ride was designated as a Grade II listed building on 19 April 2017.

 History

 The ride originally opened in 1934 as Zipper Dipper.
 It retained this name until 2010, when Beaver Creek's Children Park, the section of the park the ride was located in, closed following the 2010 season.
 Zipper Dipper was rethemed and transformed into Blue Flyer with the opening of the new children's section, Nickelodeon Land, on 4 May 2011.

 Blue Flyer was briefly sponsored by Warburtons, and was known as the Warburtons Milk Roll-A-Coaster during this time.
 All in-park signage still read "Zipper Dipper" for the duration of the sponsorship.